leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 ```
 jupyter-notebook
 ```
-(When you implement the jupyter-notebook, the trained data(inception_v3.ckpt) will automatically download there.(/pi/home/Documents/datasets/inception).
+When you implement the jupyter-notebook, the trained data(inception_v3.ckpt) will automatically download there.(/pi/home/Documents/datasets/inception)

 ## Source Code